dmitryvinn/dvinnik.dev/src/data/events/2021/go-west/index.md

 category: 'event'
 cover: './cover.jpg'
 title: 'Go West'
-description: 'Hybrid conference the for Rocky Mountain West communities'
+description: 'Hybrid conference the for Rocky Mountain West communities (Arizona, Utah, Colorado, Idaho) with a goal to highlight the local talent and expertise in engineering with the Go programming language'
 date: '2021-10-22'
 tags: ['golang']
 published: true